DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README.md

 Post that, In this voyage, you will be treated with ultra-luxurious warmth of **The REAL world of AI applications**, wherein pleathora of ***actual codesets*** from varied flavour will welcome you in detail.
 Please cherish the tangy-yet-so-sweet flavour of AI application codesets!

 Every destination of this tour is delicately curated to make your AI experience wonderful.
-This carefully-curated AI itinerary is planned by me (The Captain of the Cruise- DeepHiveMind) based on my 10 dedicated years of *rich, deep hands-on engagement* with various streams of "Enterprise AI, ML, DL & DRL" - be it
+This carefully-curated AI itinerary is planned by me based on my 10+ dedicated years of *rich, deep hands-on engagement* with various streams of **"Enterprise AI, ML, NLP-Generation, Knowlede Graph, Converstaional AI, DL(Deep Learning) & DRL(Deep Reinforcement Learning)"** - be it

 		- **classical Predictive machine learning**,